Libertarian Party of Connecticut

 The Libertarian Party of Connecticut is a statewide affiliate of the U.S. Libertarian Party.
-According to the bylaws posted on its web site, the Connecticut Libertarian Party has the basic aims of furthering individual freedom and opposing the initiation of force against individuals, among other things.
+The Connecticut Libertarian Party has the basic aims of furthering individual freedom and opposing the initiation of force against individuals, among other things.
 It does this by engaging in political, educational, and social activities.

 The party leadership declined to endorse celebrity author Ann Coulter in a run for Congress in 2000, in a bid against Chris Shays for the 4th district.
 As a result, her congressional campaign did not take place.